 Spencer jackets and pelisses often buttoned high on the neck, so that the dresses and chemisettes underneath sometimes had high standing collars to display above the outerwear.
 Ruffles, lace, and vandyking abound in the bits of collar allowed to show.
 Ruffs were popular throughout the period — some modest and some huge — and can be seen in Figures 1, 2, 5, and 7.

 Bonnets, caps, and veils were worn to cover the head, and were often the means of the most dashing or frivolous fashion statement.
 Note the large plumes on the bonnets in Figures 1,3,4, and 5.
 Or the use of laurel leaves in Figure 4.
 (Though none of these prints happen to show bonnets with artificial flowers, they were a very popular embellishment, especially after about 1812.)
-Notice also in the accompanying magazine texts (click on images to see those) that hats and bonnets sometimes get more detailed descriptions than the dress, indicating the importance of head gear.
+In the accompanying magazine texts, hats and bonnets sometimes get more detailed descriptions than the dress, indicating the importance of head gear.

 Bonnet crowns rose to new heights in 1814-15 and that height continued to some degree, arriving finally at the enormous poke bonnet in Figure 8 from 1818.
 Not only is the poke huge and the crown high, but it is topped with two large plumes and an elaborate ribbon bow.
 For the most part, however, height was not everything.
 The concern seems to have been for showy decoration more than anything else, some of it quite ridiculous to a modern eye.
 I have a print that shows a bonnet adorned with ears of Indian corn on the bonnet, and another with a full cornucopia of fruit.